Subu18/tortoolkit/readme.md

 `DEFAULT_TIMEOUT` = Default destination to choose if the user fails to choose upload destination in 60 seconds.

-`RCLONE_CONFIG` = rclone file path. usually it's /app/rclone.conf if you uploaded rclone.conf onto the root directory of folder.
+`RCLONE_CONFIG` = Rclone file path. usually it's /app/rclone.conf if you uploaded rclone.conf onto the root directory of folder.

-`DEF_RCLONE_DRIVE` = Default Drive for rclone to use. e.g: if my drive is called `tk-drive`, then i would add the value, `tk-drive`.
+`DEF_RCLONE_DRIVE` = Default Drive for rclone to use. e.g: if my drive is called `msg-drive`, then i would add the value, `msg-drive`.

 `MAX_YTPLAYLIST_SIZE` = Max size of a playlist that is allowed (Number of videos)